Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 For more information about Dr. Berg's 3-day intensive program in Alexandria, Virginia, call 703-354-7336.

 Sit up straight!!!

-Watch how freely you are able to sit up straight after doing just 5 reps of this exercise for posutre in a row.
+Watch how freely you are able to sit up straight after doing just 5 reps of this exercise for posture in a row.
 I created an entire stretching program, which is based on this principle.
-To get it, press here.

 Understand posture and see more Body Conditions from Dr. Berg Video Blog.